Helena Modjeska: Early life

 In her early Polish acting career, Modrzejewska played at Bochnia, Nowy Sącz, Przemyśl, Rzeszów and Brzeżany.
 In 1862 she appeared for the first time in Lwów, playing in her first Romantic drama, as "Skierka" in Juliusz Słowacki's Balladyna.
 From 1863 she appeared at Stanisławów and Czerniowce, in plays by Słowacki.

 In 1865 Zimajer tried to get her a contract with Viennese theaters, but the plan came to naught due to her poor knowledge of the German language.
 Later that year Helena left Zimajer, taking their son Rudolf, and returning to Kraków.
 Once there she accepted a four-year theatrical engagement.
 In 1868 she began appearing in Warsaw; during her eight years there, she consolidated her status as a theater star.
 Her half-brothers Józef and Feliks Benda were also well-regarded actors in Poland.

 One incident illustrates the restrictions of nineteenth century Polish society.
 At one of Modrzejewska's Warsaw performances, seventeen secondary-school pupils presented her with a bouquet of flowers tied with a ribbon in the red-and-white Polish national colors.
 The pupils were accused by the Russian Imperial authorities of conducting a patriotic demonstration.
 They were expelled from their school and banned from admission to any other school.
 One of the pupils, Ignacy Neufeld, subsequently shot himself; Modrzejewska attended his funeral.

 Chłapowski

-On September 12, 1868, Modjeska married a Polish nobleman, Karol Bożenta Chłapowski.
-Best known in America as "Count Bozenta," he was not a count.
-His family belonged to the untitled landed gentry (ziemiaństwo).
-In the United States he adopted the stage name "Count Bozenta" as a ploy to gain publicity.
-"Bozenta" was easier for an English-speaking audience to pronounce than "Chłapowski."